aosp-riscv/toolchain_llvm_android/AddressSanitizer.md

 * detects overflows on stack and global objects
 * does not detect uninitialized reads and memory leaks
-* is much faster (2-3x slowdown compared to Valgrind’s 20-100x)
+* is much faster (2-3x slowdown compared to Valgrindâs 20-100x)
 * has less memory overhead

 This document describes how to build and run parts of Android platform with AddressSanitizer.